weijiekoh/mixer/README.md

 mixer.
 A mixer moves Ether from one address to another in a way that nobody, except the sender, knows with full certainty the destination address.
-This mixer lets senders deposit fixed amounts of Ether into a contract, and when the anonymity set is large enough, anonymously submit zero-knowledge proofs which show that the submitter had previously made a deposit, thus authorising the contract to release funds to the recipient.
+This mixer lets senders deposit fixed amounts of Ether into a contract, and when the pool is large enough, anonymously submit zero-knowledge proofs which show that the submitter had previously made a deposit, thus authorising the contract to release funds to the recipient.
 As a transaction relayer pays the gas of this transaction, there is no certain on-chain connection between the